beojan/oxford-hh4b-pheno-code/analysis/res/README.md

 ../mergeSubSamples.zsh SHERPA
 ~~~

+The `mergeSubSamples.zsh` script is run from the `res` directory and given the samples directory
+as an argument (remember the `/` at the end).
+The `mergeBackground.zsh` script is run from the sample
+directory.

-Unfortunately, `yoda-merge.cpp` doesn't currently build on PPLXINT.
-Either use the binary in
+Unfortunately, `yoda-merge.cpp` doesn't currently build on PPLXINT (update: loading LCG 91 may help).
-the git repo, or build it with `gcc -o yoda-merge yoda-merge.cpp -O2 -lboost_program_options`
+Either use the binary in the git repo, or build it with `gcc -o yoda-merge yoda-merge.cpp -O2 -lboost_program_options`
 on an x86_64 (i.e. any recent) Linux system with a recent GCC and Boost.
 I've only tested with
 GCC 6.3 and Boost 1.63, but it *should* work with slightly older versions (likely GCC 5 and above,
 though adding `-std=gnu++14` may be advisable on versions older than 6.1).